openhab/website/blog/2023-07-23-openhab-4-0-release.md

 ```

 This element allows entering of text, numbers and dates/times and updating the underlying items.
-Text, number or number with unit values and dates/times can be updated in the respective item types.
+Text, number or number with unit values and dates/times can be updated in the respective Item types.

 The parameter `inputHint` will give a hint to the user interface to use a specific widget adapted to a specific use.
 For example, it can be a time picker or a date picker.
 Valid values for the parameter are `text`, `number`, `date`, `time` and `datetime`.
 Support of these widget types vary by user interface and/or browser.

 This new input field is already supported in Basic UI and in the Android app.

-Many thanks to Mark Herwege ([@mherwege](https://github.com/mherwege)) who fully implemented this new feature (sitemap syntax update in core framework, implementation in Basic UI and in the Android app).

 There are many use cases for this feature.
 For example, it can be used for entering manual meter readings - or perhaps drawing attention from your family: